Unwrinkle Your Wardrobe ASAP With the Best Clothes Steamers

 - Functions as steamer and iron

 - Quick heat-up

 Why we chose it: A well-designed handheld model with thin, powerful steam.

-I tapped Domino’s deputy commerce editor, Samantha Weiss-Hills, to test Steamery’s handheld Cirrus 3 model for a recent work trip of hers.
+I tapped Domino’s managing shopping editor, Samantha Weiss-Hills, to test Steamery’s handheld Cirrus 3 model on a recent work trip of hers.
 She used it on a very wrinkly cotton-spandex–blend shirt, polyester suit, and cotton dresses—all with great success.
 It took around 25 seconds to heat up, and steam quality was continuous, thin, and had very minimal dripping.
-Even though holding down on a button is required to release steam, she still liked the size, weight, and ease of use of this handheld; its base is even flat so it will stand up straight.
+Even though holding down a button is required to release steam, she still liked the size, weight, and ease of use of this handheld; its base is even flat so it will stand up straight.
 She adds that the longer cord length was helpful as was its dual functionality.
 “What’s cool is that you can use it as a steamer or as an iron because it comes with a little mat you can put over your hand to iron for a more crisp look,” she explains.
 To note: The iron functions at what’s considered a level 1, so creases will be soft.

 Best Splurge: LG Styler Steam Closet

-Size: 17.5-72.75-26 inches | Weight: 163 pounds | Water Tank Capacity: 11.4 quarts | Power Level: 120 volts | Heat Time: Varies by cycle | Cord Length: 60 inches | Extra Attachments: No
+Size: 17.5-72.75-26 inches | Weight: 163 pounds | Water-tank capacity: 11.4 quarts | Power level: 120 volts | Heat time: Varies by cycle | Cord length: 60 inches | Extra attachments: No

 What we like:

 - Doesn’t come with pants hanger or shelf attachment

 Why we chose it: A sleek, luxe solution to refreshing wardrobe staples.